– What kind of harp does Jill play?

 – Has Jill ever received formal vocal training?

-Jill has studied and/or consulted with several vocal coaches over the years: Jacob Roden (Jerusalem); Judi Axelrod (Jerusalem); Neil Jenkins (London); Vivien Ellis (London); Sara Stowe (Oxford); Evelyn Tubb (London); Anne Azéma (Boston); Marcin Bornus-Szczycinski (Warsaw); Poppy Holden (London); Margaret Peckham (Frankfurt) and Miriam Meltzer (Jerusalem).
+Jill has studied and/or consulted with several vocal coaches over the years: Jacob Roden (Jerusalem); Judi Axelrod (Jerusalem); Neil Jenkins (London); Vivien Ellis (London); Sara Stowe (Oxford); Evelyn Tubb (London); Anne Azéma (Boston); Marcin Bornus-Szczycinski (Warsaw); Poppy Holden (London); the late Margaret Peckham (Frankfurt), and Miriam Meltzer (Jerusalem).

 – What about other formal musical training?